HealthDataInsight/way_of_working-code_linting-hdi/lib/way_of_working/code_linting/hdi/templates/docs/way_of_working/code-linting/index.md

 ## Overview

-We use [MegaLinter](https://megalinter.io/) for multi-language linting, with [RuboCop](https://rubocop.org) separately for Ruby to support Minitest and Rails cops.
+We use [MegaLinter](https://megalinter.io/) for most of our linting, but we use [RuboCop](https://rubocop.org) separately for Ruby to support Minitest and Rails cops.

 Linters help by:
 - Catching syntax errors, undefined variables, and unused code early
-- Ensuring consistent code style across team and projects
+- Ensuring consistent code style across teams and projects
 - Providing automated quality improvements and best practices
 - Saving time in code review and debugging